Majestic-Unicorn/Scatter/README.md

+# Controls
+You need a GamePad to play, as keyboard is no longer supported.

+**On an 360 controller, the controls are:**
+Left Joystick = Movement
+A = Attack
+B = Lay Trap
+RB = Sprint

-# Scatter
+# Description
-A local 4 player versus maze game where you try not to bleed to death!
+A local 4 player versus maze game where you try to win the gem!

 # Requirements
-You need an GamePad to play, keyboard is no longer supported.

 Download UnityVS for your version of Visual Studio to open the solution - http://unityvs.com/

 # To do